 The Gottfried Wilhelm Leibniz Prize is the most prestigious award for scientists and scholars at German research institutions.
 Each year, the prize is awarded to up to ten researchers who have produced outstanding work at an early stage in their academic career and are expected to have an ongoing impact on the German research environment.

 The Leibniz Prize was established by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) in 1985.
 The award money is intended to improve the working conditions of prizewinners by relieving them of administrative tasks and making it easier for them to employ well qualified young researchers.

-To date (as of 2016), the prize, which carries an endowment of up to 2.5 million Euros, has been awarded to 18 members of the Technical University of Munich (TUM).
+To date (as of 2021), the prize, which carries an endowment of up to 2.5 million Euros, has been awarded to 23 members of the TUM.

 Full Professor of Computer Vision and Pattern Recognition (Department of Informatics)

 Prof. Dr. Daniel Cremers received the Leibniz Prize in 2016 for his pioneering research in the field of mathematical image processing and pattern recognition.
 The objective of this research is to improve the ability of machines to analyse and interpret image data.

 Full Professor of Experimental Biophysics (Department of Physics)

 Prof. Dr. Hendrik Dietz received the Leibniz Prize in 2015 for his internationally reputed work in the field of bio-nanotechnology.
 His research into the mechanical and structural properties of proteins open up new horizons for the development of DNA-based “nano-machines”.